willmorrison1/daRt/README.md

 library(daRt)
 ```

 Create and modify the “SimulationFilter” object.
-This defines what data
+This object describes what data
-you want to extract from a DART output directory structure
+you want to extract from a DART output directory structure.

 ``` r
 #define SimulationFilter object - define "directions" as the product